System Design Space

 medium

-The history of Node.js: event loop, npm, governance and the path from experiment to industry standard.
+The Node.js story: event loop, non-blocking I/O, libuv, npm, io.js, LTS, and the path from experiment to industry standard.

-Node.js matters not only because of the event loop, but because it redrew the boundary between frontend, backend, and tooling.
-Its story shows how one successful runtime model, combined with npm, could reshape the entire way web products are built and even how teams organize around them.
+Node.js matters not only because of the event loop, but because it redrew the boundary between browser JavaScript, server-side services, and build tooling.
+Its story shows how one successful execution model, combined with npm, could reshape how web products are built and how teams organize around them.

-The material connects the event loop, the package ecosystem, and project governance to very practical consequences: fast entry into full-stack work, massive dependency reuse, and a new cost profile around supply-chain failure.
+The material connects the event loop, package ecosystem, and project governance to practical consequences: fast entry into full-stack JavaScript work, massive dependency reuse, and a new cost profile around software supply-chain failure.
 That makes Node.js useful for discussing not just performance, but the shape of the engineering ecosystem around a platform.

 Practical value of this chapter